The Chance of a Lifetime

 Frustrated man at computer

 One such recent attack came at the hands of Mr. J.L.
-Robb in an article he posted at the Omega Letter, long one of my favorite websites (see Links).
+Robb in an article he posted at the Omega Letter, long one of my favorite websites.
 In his article, Mr. Robb was extremely condescending and dismissive toward the REV12 sign and those who study it, all while amply demonstrating less than a full understanding of what the sign actually entails (which seems to be de rigueur for REV12 sign critics).
 In my view, however, it was yet another ignorant, ill-informed hit piece and after reading it, I did something I had no business doing.

 I got angry.